Boosting

 Adaboost

-The AdaBoost.M1 algorithm (Freund and Schapire, 1997) was developed for binary classification problems \(Y \in \{-1,1\}\) e uses classification trees as weak learners.
+The AdaBoost.M1 algorithm (Freund and Schapire, 1997) was developed for binary classification problems \(Y \in \{-1,1\}\) and uses classification trees as weak learners.

 1. Create a For loop for \(b=1,\ldots,B\) and repeat: